 This is an RSABG Members-only opportunity (to view member options and become a member, click here).

 Explore the largest contiguous expanse of private land in California.
-This exclusive trip is limited to just 10 RSABG members to ensure an intimate and unforgettable experience not available to the general public.
+This exclusive trip is limited to just 12 RSABG members to ensure an intimate and unforgettable experience not available to the general public.
 We'll travel from Claremont to Tejon Ranch to explore this diverse landscape of mountains, canyons, forests and the myriad plant and animal species that call it home.
-Led by Nick Jensen and Eric Garton, you'll travel in style and be treated to wonderful accommodations, tasty food, and a personalized experience that only small-group travel can deliver.
-From our cozy 'Bed and Breakfast Basecamp', we'll strike out on day excursions onto the Ranch for themed outings that hghlight the plants, animals and relationships that exist within this vast environment.
-We'll end each day back at our Bed and Breakfast with our hosts and reminisce on the day's observations over a glass of wine.
+Led by Nick Jensen and Bryce Kunzel, we will have two days to thoroughly explore the beauty of this rarely visited stretch of beautiful California landscape.

-- An exclusive opportunity to visit Tejon Ranch, which is not open to the general public.
+- An exclusive opportunity to spend two days exploring Tejon Ranch, which is not open to the general public.
 We have been granted special permission to explore the highlights of the Ranch for this excursion.

-- Personalized guest experience provided from RSABG expert staff and representatives of Tejon Ranch Conservancy
+- Personalized guest experience provided from RSABG staff and representatives of Tejon Ranch Conservancy.

-Trip will depart from RSABG at 10 a.m., Friday, May 15 / Estimated time of arrival back to RSABG on Sunday, May 17 is 6 p.m.
+Trip will depart from RSABG at 7:30 a.m. on Saturday, May 14 / Estimated time of arrival back to RSABG on Sunday, May 15 is 6 p.m.

 Your Hosts and Guides for the weekend: